json-c/json-c/README.md

 libjson-c.a will get created in the build directory.

-You can change newlib to nix20, nix13 or clib2 if you would like to build the library suited for libnix or clib2 instead.
+You can change newlib to nix20, nix13, ixemul or clib2 if you would like to build the library suited for libnix or clib2 instead.
 Newlib is default.

 ### To build for PowerPC Amiga: